marcusoftnet/marcusoftnet.github.io/_posts/2011-01-24-kanbanboards-iiiputting-on-web.md

 ### Updating the specs for the Homepage

 The current scenario lacks a little bit of information.
-When you navigate to the homepage of the application, you should not only see the top three favorited Kanban boards, there should also be a list of the newest additions.
+When you navigate to the homepage of the application, you should not only see the top three favorite Kanban boards, there should also be a list of the newest additions.
 The simplest way to do that is simply to augment the current scenario with a new Then-statement.
 Like this:

 ![updated scenario](/img/updated-scenario_thumb.jpg)